Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a3)

 <a name="footnote4" id="f4">4</a>:
-  [_réð_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0485:15), [(definition continued).](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0486:1), 3rd. sing. past, "ruled."
+  [_réð_](https://old-norse.net/html/r.php#r%C3%A1%C3%B0a), 3rd. sing. past, "ruled."
 [↩](#a4)

 <a name="footnote5" id="f5">5</a>:
-  His last days ([ofanverðir](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0463:12) dagar) were therefore in the years 950-61.
+  His last days ([ofanverðir](https://old-norse.net/html/o.php#ofanver%C3%B0r) dagar) were therefore in the years 950-61.
 According to the calculation of G. Vigfússon (Safu til sögu Ísl.
 I, 362) Gísli came to Iceland near the year 955; this year also fits very well if one refers the words, _ok var þetta_, not to the Norwegian events mentioned below but most likely to the emmigration.
 [↩](#a5)

 <a name="footnote6" id="f6">6</a>: